Mariano0dot0exe/App-Ucreativa/README.md

 ## How to access the application?

-Check the two NodePorts created by executing the command, you will notice a NodePort Service created with a specific port from 30000-32767, there are two ports because the app has two services running, each service is a page
+There are two ports because the app has two services running, each service is a page, the ports should be 30000 for page 1 and 300001 for page 2, if you need to check the ports you can run the following command:

 ```sh
 kubectl get services